 \subsubsection{Setting and Metrics}

-We apply Algorithm~\ref{alg:extract_order} and Algorithm~\ref{alg:qubo_linearization} to linearize the generated QUBO matrices.
+We apply Algorithms~\ref{alg:extract_order} and \ref{alg:qubo_linearization} to linearize the generated QUBO matrices.
 We evaluate reduction rates of non-zero off-diagonal entries of QUBO matrices.
-Then, we run minor embedding search on each linearized QUBO instance setting target graphs as $P_{16}$ for $n=180$ and $Z_{15}$ for $n=232$.
-We evaluate quality of obtained embedding by the number of auxiliary variables and the maximum chain length.
-All of the metrics are averaged over 10 QUBO instances.
-We set clique embedding~\cite{Dwaveadvantage,Dwaveadvantage2} as a baseline, since the original QUBO instances have a fully connected graph structure.
+Then, we run minor-embedding search on each linearized QUBO instance setting target graphs as $P_{16}$ for $n=180$ and $Z_{15}$ for $n=232$.

+We evaluate the quality of the obtained embedding in terms of the number of auxiliary variables and the maximum chain length.
+All metrics are averaged over 10 QUBO instances.
+We set clique embedding~\cite{Dwaveadvantage,Dwaveadvantage2} as a baseline, since the original QUBO instances have a complete graph structure.

-After obtaining minor embedding for linearized QUBO instances, we apply the Ising machine 10 times to each of the QUBO problems of three types: the original problems, equivalent problems embedded by clique embedding and linearized problems embedded by the obtained minor embedding.
-We evaluate performance of the Ising machine by energy of the best solution averaged over 10 instances.
+After obtaining minor-embedding for linearized QUBO instances, we apply the Ising machine 10 times to each of the QUBO problems of three types: the original problems, equivalent problems embedded by clique embedding and linearized problems embedded by the obtained minor-embedding.
+We evaluate performance of the Ising machine in terms of energy of the best solution averaged over 10 instances.
 Note that Amplify SDK and AE provide an interface that accepts a fully connected QUBO problem without minor-embedding.
 Nevertheless, we intentionally input minor-embedded QUBO problems to AE, since our aim in the experiment is to evaluate performance degradation of Ising machines due to minor-embedding with various hardware graphs in a unified way.